christiansalazar/yii-jquerymobile/README.md

         Yii::app()->clientscript->registerCoreScript("jquery.mobile.theme");

-So, after setup your extension you should be able to make a explicit call to any of this methods (above), please don't call all of them at the same time, the assets mechanism is sufficient smart to determine the dependencies, that is, if you call 'jquery.mobile.theme' it depends on 'jquery.mobile', which also depends on 'jquery'.
+After setup, you have two choices, depending of the 'autoload' config entry:

+###Autoload

+When 'autoload' is false, you are required to make a explicit call to any of this methods (above) by hand, as an example, for a specific action or controller.
+To keep things clear: suppose you dont want jqm for your whole website actions and views, autoload=false is good for you.

+When 'autoload' is true, the 'jquery.mobile.theme' components is automatically invoked at startup, that is, the scripts are available for your whole website.

 ##Theming